fchatred/Tekken7CommunityCharacterGuide/README.md

 * Need to remember to give credit to main people posting combos in each character discord

-* PencilTekken for his amazing guides on how to deal with each character! https://twitter.com/PencilTekken, PencilTekken Youtube
+* PencilTekken for his amazing guides on how to punish each character!
+[Twitter](https://twitter.com/PencilTekken), [Youtube](https://www.youtube.com/channel/UCjQPaMb6BgYNkf-Lp47awIg)

+* The whole T7 Chicken team for making such an amazing app

 ## _**Alisa**_